 Depending on the family, the seh bae time may just instead start with grown-ups and children bowing and paying respect to their elders, beginning with deep bows to the oldest living generation.
 Children receive gifts of money and words of wisdom for the New Year, and everyone wishes each other blessings for the New Year (saehae bok manee badesaeyo).

 Following the breakfast or lunchtime meal of duk gook, it's time for a more casual family time.
-“Family time” obviously varies by family and could mean traditional outdoor games like kite-flying or noltigi, Korean board games like yutnori (a board game that involves stick-tossing), younger generations playing video or board games together, karaoke or just conversation and relaxation.
+“Family time” obviously varies by family and could mean traditional outdoor games like kite-flying or noltigi, Korean board games like yutnori (a board game that involves stick-tossing), video or board games for younger generations, karaoke, or just conversation and relaxation.
 If family members are not all gathering in one place, then it also customary for the younger generations to visit older uncles, aunts, and relatives that live close enough and give wishes for the New Year.